marrynem/Costumer-churn-prediction/README.md

 **Overview of the report**

-This report presents the results of a customer churn analysis for a fictitious telcom company for the fiscal quarter ennded (Q2 2022).
+This report presents the results of a customer churn analysis for a fictitious telcom company.
 The report includes the following sections:

 - **_Data Preparation_**: This section describes the data set used for the analysis and any data cleaning or preprocessing steps that were performed.